 Thinking of starting a business but have no idea where to start?
 Don’t worry, you’re not alone.
-In fact, given the new economic and cultural realities of our time, more people than ever are beginning to see the appeal of creating their own work.
+In fact, given the new economic and cultural realities of our time, you will begin to see the appeal of creating their own work and mapping your success.

 Business plans can take on specific roles and be designed for specific purposes.
 Start-up businesses, for example, may require a plan to reinforce their vision, build confidence and prove the feasibility of their concept.
 Some common business plans include:

-Strategic Business plans – focuses on the business’ vision and mission statement.
-It definite critical success factors, strategies for achieving objectives and an implementation schedule of short- and long-term goals.
+Focuses on the business’ vision and mission statement.
+It definite critical success factors, strategies for achieving objectives and an implementation schedule of short- and long term goals.

 Every plan, no matter its intended audience or purpose, should include 3 basic components:

 - A set of goals to align the team towards the same end result.
 These can be presented as mission and vision statements, or simply as a purpose for the company.

 - A purpose.
 This can range from seeking capital to addressing a new product’s feasibility to strategizing the viability of expanding into a new market.
 This is the body of the plan and it contains the details necessary to ensure the plan’s success.

 - A financial foothold.
 A new business is almost always seeking a loan, an investment or even an understanding of its own in-house cash-flow.
 Understanding your financial foothold will allow you to determine the feasibility of your proposed project.